pinarkaymaz6/pinarkaymaz6.github.io/_posts/2020-06-28-githubpages.md

 - Now you can customize your website and publish content in `Markdown` format.
 Go ahead and clone this repository on your machine.

-- Go into the `your-username@github.io` folder ans open `_config.yml` file in your favorite editor.
+- Go into the `your-username@github.io` folder and open `_config.yml` file in your favorite editor.
 Now replace the `author` attributes with yours.
   - Replace the names and the images.
   - Add your social media accounts.
 -  You can also change the skin of the website by updating `minimal_mistakes_skin` on top of the config file.
 Mine is `dirt`.